 Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or, error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+Ilrregularities, including fraud, are instances of non-compliance with laws and regulations.
+We design procedures in the with our respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

-Our assessment focussed on key laws and regulations the Company has to comply with and areas of the financial statements we assessed as being more susceptible to misstatement.
-These key laws and regulations included but were not limited to compliance with the Companies Act 2006, taxation legislation, data protection, anti-bribery and employment legislation.
+Our assessment focussed on key laws and regulations the company has to comply with and areas of the financial statement.
+These key laws and regulations included but were not limited to compliance with the Companies Act 2006, taxation legislation, data protection; anti-bribery and employment legislation.

 We are not responsible for preventing irregularities.
-Our approach to detecting irregularities included, but was not limited to, the following:
+Our approach to detecting irregularities included but was not limited to the following:

-- obtaining an understanding of the legal and regulatory framework applicable to the Company and how the Company is complying with that framework, including agreement of financial statement disclosures to underlying documentation and other evidence; - obtaining an understanding of the Company's control environment and how the Company has applied relevant control procedures, through discussions with Trustees and other management and by performing walkthrough testing over key areas; - obtaining an understanding of the Company's risk assessment process, including the risk of fraud; - · reviewing meeting minutes of those charged with governance throughout the year; and - performing audit testing to address the risk of management override of controls, including testing journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing accounting estimates for bias.
+- obtaining an understanding of the legal and regulatory framework applicable to the company and how the company is complying with that framework; including agreement of financial statement disclosures to underlying documentation and other evidence; - obtaining an understanding of the company's control environment and how the company has applied relevant control procedures; through discussions with Trustees and other management and by performing walkthrough testing over key areas; - obtaining an understanding of the company's risk assessment process, including the risk of fraud - reviewing meeting minutes of those charged with governance throughout the year, and - performing audit testing to address the risk of management override of controls; including testing journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business and reviewing accounting estimates for bias.